seek-oss/capsize/README.md

 ### createFontStack

-Creates metrics-based [font aliases](https://www.zachleat.com/web/rename-font/) for improved alignment of font family fallbacks.
+Creates metrics-based `@font-face` declarations to improve the alignment of font family fallbacks, which can dramatically improve the [Cumulative Layout Shift](https://web.dev/cls/) metric for sites that depend on a web font.

-Generates `@font-face` declarations for fallback fonts, using CSS font metric overrides that better align the fallback to the preferred font.

 #### Usage